openfheorg/openfhe-development/assets/sphinx_rsts/modules/binfhe.rst

 ``Ring Core``
     - Main ring class for boolean FHE
-    - Defines the enum for the supported binary gates:
+    - Defines the enum for the supported boolean gates:
         - ``OR``, ``XOR_FAST``, ``XOR``
         - ``AND``, ``NAND``
         - ``NOR``, ``XNOR_FAST``, ``XNOR``